 Vietnamese coffee is one of the best coffees in the world, with a rich taste.
-It is often overlooked for Columbian varieties as well as others.
+It is often overlooked for the more famous Columbian and Ethiopian varieties.
 In general it is served with a layer of condensed milk at the bottom of a clear heatproof glass with a filter, called a phin, sitting on top.

 The coffee slowly drips into the glass and then you can mix it with the condensed milk.
 It can be enjoyed hot or iced.